education.vic.gov.au

 Management of medical conditions or disabilities

-The NSSP must meet their legal obligations under the Equal Opportunity Act 2010 (Vic)External Link , the Disability Discrimination Act 1992 (Cwth)External Link and also the Disability Standards for Education 2005 (Cwth)External Link to make reasonable adjustments to accommodate students with disability.
+The NSSSFSP must meet their legal obligations under the Equal Opportunity Act 2010 (Vic)External Link , the Disability Discrimination Act 1992 (Cwth)External Link and also the Disability Standards for Education 2005 (Cwth)External Link to make reasonable adjustments to accommodate students with disability.
 These obligations apply to all students with disability, not just those who are eligible for support under department targeted funding programs.

 School staff must: